laryakan/fixrepresentative/README.md

 # Fix Representative
-In some case, modders forget or the game bugs.
-This mod aim to force Faction representatives spawn or fix them for some mods.
+In some case, modder forgets or the game bugs.
+This mod aim to force faction representative spawns or fix them for some mods.

 ## What it does ?
 *For the time being, only work on FRF Representative as a proof of concept*